Skip Navigation Website Accessibility

 This is a full weekend program focusing on birds morning and evening, with afternoons free to relax at la Casa or explore the many natural and cultural resources of the area.

 Choose one or both classes, each $30.
 Field trips included.
+Lodging stay at the Casa required.

 Click Here for Itinerary PDF